 “We would jump from the bridge off of University Drive into canals — not knowing what was underneath,” he laughed.

 They would also fish behind the Publix in the canals as well.
-So every summer he would look forward to coming to Tamarac.
+So every summer, he would look forward to coming to Tamarac.

-“All of my friends, other than the two kids from Coral Springs, were all about 85-years-old or older.”
+“All of my friends, other than the two kids from Coral Springs, were all about 85 years old or older.”

 A graduate of Longwood High School, Ciminiello was a paid first responder in a volunteer fire district.
-As a critical-care EMT working with the Suffolk County Police, he noticed how the police saw so much action and how they were always on the move.
+As a critical-care EMT working with the Suffolk County Police, he noticed how the police saw so much action and were always on the move.
 They encouraged him to become a law enforcement officer.

 “My choice was to either go to NYPD or give it a shot in Florida because of the weather,” he said.

 In 1996 he decided to apply to the Lighthouse Point Police Department and wait and see what would happen.
-But as luck would have it, they responded to him reasonably quickly, so Ciminiello moved into his grandparents Tamarac home and went to work for them.
+But as luck would have it, they responded to him reasonably quickly, so Ciminiello moved into his grandparent’s Tamarac home and went to work for them.

 In 2016, Ciminiello was promoted to lieutenant, where he was assigned as the patrol commander for both the cities of Tamarac and Pompano Beach.
-In 2018, he was assigned to the Broward Sheriff’s Office, Department of Administration, where he worked on the real-time crime center projects, which includes building the largest law enforcement drone unit in the nation with over 70 drones.
+In 2018, he was assigned to the Broward Sheriff’s Office, Department of Administration, where he worked on real-time crime center projects, which included building the largest law enforcement drone unit in the nation with over 70 drones.
 This department was later turned over to its aviation division.